George Cukor

-He was replaced as one of the directors of Gone with the Wind (1939), but he went on to direct The Philadelphia Story (1940), Gaslight (1944), Adam's Rib (1949), Born Yesterday (1950), A Star Is Born (1954), Bhowani Junction (1956), and won the Academy Award for Best Director for My Fair Lady (1964), which was his fifth time nominated.
-He continued to work into the 1980s.
+He was replaced as one of the directors of Gone with the Wind (1939), but he went on to direct The Philadelphia Story (1940), Gaslight (1944), Adam's Rib (1949), Born Yesterday (1950), A Star Is Born (1954), and Bhowani Junction (1956), and won the Academy Award for Best Director for My Fair Lady (1964), which was his fifth time nominated.
+He continued to work into the early 1980s.

 Early life

 Cukor was born on the Lower East Side of Manhattan, the younger child and only son of Hungarian-Jewish immigrants Viktor, an assistant district attorney, and Helén Ilona Gross.
-His parents selected his middle name in honor of Spanish–American War hero George Dewey.
-The family was not particularly religious (pork was a staple on the dinner table), and when he started attending temple as a boy, Cukor learned Hebrew phonetically, with no real understanding of the meaning of the words or what they represented.
+His parents selected his (first and) middle name in honor of Spanish–American War hero George Dewey.
+The family was not particularly religious (with pork a staple on the dinner table), and when he started attending temple as a boy, Cukor learned Hebrew phonetically, with no real understanding of the meaning of the words or what they represented.
 As a result, he was ambivalent about his faith and dismissive of old world traditions from childhood, and as an adult he embraced Anglophilia to remove himself even further from his roots.

 As a child, Cukor appeared in several amateur plays and took dance lessons, and at the age of seven he performed in a recital with David O. Selznick, who in later years became a mentor and friend.
 As a teenager, Cukor frequently was taken to the New York Hippodrome by his uncle.
 Infatuated with theatre, he often cut classes at DeWitt Clinton High School to attend afternoon matinees.
 During his senior year, he worked as a supernumerary with the Metropolitan Opera, earning 50¢ per appearance, and $1 if he was required to perform in blackface.

 Following his graduation in 1917, Cukor was expected to follow in his father's footsteps and pursue a career in law.
 He halfheartedly enrolled in the City College of New York, where he entered the Students Army Training Corps in October 1918.
 His military experience was limited; Germany surrendered in early November, and Cukor's duty ended after only two months.
 He left school shortly afterwards.